On-line predictive linear regression: On-line protocol, part II

 \section{On-line protocol, part II}

-\ifnotJOURNAL Theorem~\ref{thm:1} sheds new light not only on the main topic of this paper, predictive linear regression, but also on some more classical corners of statistics.
+Theorem~\ref{thm:1} sheds new light not only on the main topic of this paper, predictive linear regression, but also on some more classical corners of statistics.
 In this section we will discuss, in particular, Fisher's fiducial prediction and Wilks's non-parametric prediction intervals.
-At the end of the section we discuss relaxations of the on-line protocol. \fi \ifJOURNAL In this section we will briefly discuss the relation of our results about the de Finetti model to Wilks's non-parametric prediction intervals and mention some relaxations of the on-line protocol. \fi
+At the end of the section we discuss relaxations of the on-line protocol.